ethicnology/wallet_backup/README.md

 - `name`: Optional account name
 - `description`: Optional account description
+- `active`: Optional field to notify if a the account is active
 - `descriptor`: Output descriptor defining the account structure

   TBD: maybe it should not strictly contain a descriptor but should let room for: